wtraylor/modular_megafauna_model/paper.md

 At this point, MMM is being used by the author to simulate potential densities of mammoths in the last ice age.
 Here, MMM is coupled with the global dynamic vegetation model LPJ-GUESS [@smith2001representation, @smith2014foundations, @bokeolen2018estimating].

+# Acknowledgements
+I thank my PhD supervisor Thomas Hickler and my colleagues Adrian Pachzelt, Matthew Forrest, and Theresa Stratmann for their support in model development and implementation.

 # References